jermanuts/feather-docs/content/_guides/primary_address.md

 - [Creating a view-only wallet](create-view-only-wallet)
 - Transacting with a service that does not accept subaddresses

-If you are transaction with a service that does not accept addresses starting with an '8', please ask them to add support for subaddresses.
+If you are transacting with a service that does not accept addresses starting with an '8', please ask them to add support for subaddresses.
 This requires very little effort on their part.

 ### Why is the primary address hidden by default from the Receive tab?